bobpozun/aio-baby-tracker/README.md

 - `yarn repomix`: Packages the entire repo into one file for passing to an AI model
 - `yarn remove-comments`: Removes all comments from code files except those containing TODO, FIXME, or placeholder.
 - `yarn generate-demo-data`: Generates a year of demo tracker data for a user with 3 children (see below for setup and usage).
+- `yarn upload:pregnancy-guide-images`: Uploads all SVG and PNG images in the `pregnancy-guide-images/` folder to the `aio-pregnancy-guide-images` S3 bucket.

 ## Generating Demo Data

 You can generate a year of demo tracker data for a user (with 3 children of varying ages) using the provided script:

 1. **Configure environment variables:**

    - Copy `scripts/.env.example` to `scripts/.env` if you haven't already.
    - Fill in your EMAIL and PASSWORD for the demo user in `scripts/.env`.
 Optionally, set `API_URL` if you want to override the default backend URL.

 2. **Run the script:**

    - Using Yarn:
      ```bash
      yarn generate-demo-data